jowharshamshiri/boxmux/docs/src/content/configuration.md

 description: Complete reference for BoxMux YAML configuration files - file structure, layouts, boxes, positioning, choices, and all configuration options
 ---

-# Configuration Reference

-This document provides a complete reference for BoxMux YAML configuration files.

 ## Table of Contents